Skip to main content

 obtained work permits—real and fake (both paid for, of course).
 Many acquired Russian citizenship, brought over families, multiplied, took over enclaves, and are no longer willing to work for the same wages and conditions.
 Many moved up the economic ladder, in due course themselves becoming labour contractors, entrepreneurs and business owners.

-With this influx, also came several friction points as some of these guest workers weren’t exactly model citizens, with frequent involvement in theft, gang violence, and a disturbing number of crimes against women—Russian women.
+Throughout this influx, formed several friction points as some of these guest workers weren’t exactly model citizens, with frequent involvement in theft, gang violence, and a disturbing number of crimes against women—Russian women.

-Though Russia has a sizeable, though extremely Russified, ethnic Muslim population, it was only after the influx of these immigrants that Islam became more visibly present.
+Although Russia has a sizeable, but extremely Russified, ethnic Muslim population, it was only after the influx of these immigrants that Islam became more visibly present.
 Roads blocked for prayers during festivals, goats and sheep being sacrificed in public.
+Overall small incidents, but which created a public backlash in a society only known for its tolerance for totalitarian regimes.
 The breaking point came with the terrorist attack in the Crocus City hall in Moscow last year, perpetrated by Islamists from Tajikistan.
 And even though the Russian government immediately blamed Ukrainian handlers via

 the Kremlin's army of TV propagandists - hardly anyone bought that story.